tabletopmanoa/Tabletop-Manoa-Website/README.md

 # UH TableTop Games
-This purpose of this site is for students to be able to join others in tabletop games
+This purpose of this site is for students of UH Manoa to be able to join others in tabletop games

 ## Landing Platform
+Login required
 ![image](https://cloud.githubusercontent.com/assets/17040099/24214896/0526bccc-0edb-11e7-9813-a874a2da758d.png)
 ![image](https://cloud.githubusercontent.com/assets/17040099/24214955/401aecc2-0edb-11e7-87b9-d633ad610d30.png)